bholagabbar/algorithmic-programming/README.md

 My complete Algorithmic/Competitive Programming Code Database in one place.

-This repository contains all the source code I have written till date for algorithmic programming problems, data-structures and implementations and solutions to various Online Judge Problems such as CodeChef, SPOJ, CodeForces nd the like.
+This repository contains all the source code I have written till date (and will continue to do so) for algorithmic programming problems, data-structures and implementations and solutions to various Online Judge Problems such as CodeChef, SPOJ, CodeForces and the like.
+The primary aim of this repository is to act as a backup for all my source code if lost and also be of help to someone looking for algorithmic implementations/solutions to certain OJ problems for reference.
 My handle on all of these platforms is [bholagabbar]

 The organization of files is slightly indirect as there is a lot of navigation involved.
 This is because i git-push directly from my IDE (IDEA) and the files are arranged in such a way.
 Anyways, here are some of the locations for relevant code: